 From the Tourist Office, head west towards the port and out along the peninsula.
 On the way, you’ll pass the Maritime Museum, a collection of abandoned boats left to decay in the Cimetière des Bateaux and the seventeenth-century Chapelle de Notre-Dame de Rocamadour before arriving at the fortified Tour de Vauban.

 Like many port towns in Brittany that were badly damaged during WWII, the seaside resort of Morgat consists mostly of colourful concrete buildings constructed over the last sixty years.
 Although lacking the quaint historic charm of many villages, it offers several opportunities to relax over a cup coffee or enjoy a cold drink overlooking the water.
+(You’ll find a list of accommodation in Morgat at the bottom of this post.)

 In a clearing in the woods as you approach Douarnenez are the remains of buildings, believed to have been built by the Romans sometime between the first and fourth centuries AD.
 These buildings form part of a complex where the local sardine catch was processed—an industry has continued here for almost 2,000 years.
+(You’ll find more photos and a list of accommodation in Douarnenez at the bottom of this post.)

 When you reach town, call in to the Tourist Office, ask for a map (or download one here), and take a self-guided walk past seventeen of the town’s most important historic sites (plaques located at each site provide more information).
 If you prefer a more in-depth visit, sign up for one of the guided tours provided by the Tourist Office.